Show All Answers

 The City facilities are supported by income taxes and tax levy payments by Cleveland Heights residents only.
 The property taxes support the school system and not the individual cities of Cleveland Heights or University Heights.

-The Community Center has two ice rinks, a gym, an indoor four-lane track, exercise equipment, Senior Activity Center, meeting rooms and rental spaces, concession stand, all purpose pathway, grass recreation area and a nearby nature trail.
+The Community Center has two ice rinks, a gym, a fitness center and indoor four-lane track Senior Activity Center, meeting rooms and rental spaces, concession stand, all purpose pathway, grass recreation area and a nearby nature trail.

 Front Desk Hours